Colleen E. MasseAttorney

 Before joining us, Colleen was with PLAN of CT where she worked with families and their attorneys to determine the appropriate trust type for the families’ given situation.
 She also worked with the Connecticut State Department of Education where she represented students in the care of the Connecticut Department of Children and Families (DCF).
 In this role, she advocated for children with special education needs - filing complaints, performing record reviews, and communicating with various agencies and providers.

 In her spare time, Colleen enjoys the outdoors and often hikes and camps.
-She’s an avid reader and has been spending years trying to teach herself the French language.What She Does
+She’s an avid reader and runner.What She Does

 - Special needs planning